emqx/emqx-auth-username/README.md

 emqx_auth_username
 ==================

-EMQ X Authentication with Username and Password
+EMQX Authentication with Username and Password

 Build
 -----